 Import Export Review

 Avoiding grand cinematic gestures, the film forces us to view a reality that we’d rather not think too deeply about by pushing these issues far beyond the stage where they’ve made their point into an area that makes the viewer very, very uncomfortable indeed.
-One scene when Pauli and his stepfather bring a 19 year-old prostitute back to their hotel room in particular is profoundly unsettling and not the kind of scene that you would expect to see a professional actor perform.
-Like many of the scenes in the geriatric ward, this can often seem exploitative of real people and their condition, but the director’s willingness to move outside the accepted boundaries of what it is acceptable to depict in either a documentary or narrative film breaks down any kind of cinematic contrivance and alerts us to the fact that there are no doubt similar scenes being enacted every day by many "real"” people all over the world.
+One scene when Pauli and his stepfather bring a 19 year-old prostitute back to their hotel room in particular is profoundly unsettling and not the kind of scene that you would not expect to see a professional actor perform.
+Like many of the scenes in the geriatric ward, this can often seem exploitative of real people and their condition, but the director’s willingness to move outside the accepted boundaries of what it is acceptable to depict in either a documentary or narrative film breaks down any kind of cinematic contrivance and alerts us to the fact that there are no doubt similar scenes being enacted every day by many “real” people all over the world.
 Much as it makes us uncomfortable to realise this, the lack of dignity endured by many people is a point that the film needs to make and it makes it very strongly indeed.

-There are not a lot of extra features, but the Interview with Ulrich Seidl (23:09) is excellent, the director giving a good account of his approach, intentions and treatment of the difficult subjects the film deals with.
+There are not a lot of extra features, but the Interview with Ulrich Seidl (24:08) is excellent, the director giving a good account of his approach, intentions and treatment of the difficult subjects the film deals with.
 He deals also with those questions you are bound to be asking after watching the film, how he got such naturalistic almost-documentary like performances out of the cast and whether he feels he was exploiting people and their sense of dignity.
 The film’s UK Trailer (1:51) is refreshingly different, showing a slideshow of eye-catching clips from the film with quotes from the UK press.
 The extra features are Standard Definition PAL.

-On a second viewing Import Export may lose a little of its initial shock value, and its structure and the filmmaking hand of the director does become more apparent, but this is not a particularly bad thing and it doesn’t make the film any less challenging or uncomfortable to watch.
+Import/Export may lose a little of its initial shock value through repeated viewings, and its structure and the filmmaking hand of the director does become more apparent, but this is not a particularly bad thing and it doesn’t make the film any less challenging or uncomfortable to watch.
 That’s because it’s not the intention of the Ulrich Seidl to merely to shock the viewer by pushing scenes much further than a conventional film would, but rather to make them think about what they are watching and consider what it says about people and the society we live in.
 The power with which this is achieved certainly validates Seidl’s semi-documentary approach, the use of non-professional actors and the extreme images and situations he presents.
 The film’s qualities are all the more evident on this fine Blu-ray release from Trinity.
 Derived from 16mm stock, the image may not show a huge improvement over the regular Standard Definition release, but there is certainly finer detail and definition and closer fidelity to the original source materials.